-When clips are moved to Armed, they are cued on the Viz Engine.

-Clips that are Armed will be cued on the Viz Engine clip players so they are ready to be taken with less latency than if they were not armed.
-The cueing is done in the background, without disturbing the running clips.
+Arming clips.
+When clips are moved to Armed, they are prepared on the Viz Engine.
+This means that the clip is set in its first frame in the background of the player, so they are ready to be taken with less latency than if they were not armed.
+The preparing is done in the background, without disturbing the running clips.